matn7/CS-Notes/src/main/java/spring/SpringFramework.md

 * We can apply custom security configurations based on our requirements for each API/URL.
 * `permitAll()` can be used to allow access without security and `authenticated()` can be used to protect a web page/API.
-* Bt default any requests with HTTP methods that can update data like POST, PUT will be stopped with 403 error due to CSRF protection.
+* By default any requests with HTTP methods that can update data like POST, PUT will be stopped with 403 error due to CSRF protection.
 * Sample configuration we can do to implement custom security configs and disable CSRF.